What is a degree in humanities?

 Do you love the humanities?

 If you love the humanities, but you’re unsure what a degree in the humanities could mean for you, that’s okay.
-You can book a call with one of our Inquiry Support Specialists.
-They’re ready to answer your questions and connect you to the information you need.
+You can request more information here.

 — Vanessa Lane is the Content Marketing Lead at Concordia University and can be reached at firstname.lastname@example.org.
 When she's not at work, she can be found playing with her kids or watching NBA basketball with her husband.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.